thelgevold/PhantomSnapshot/README.md

 WebPageSnapshot
 ==========

-Convert your web pages to PDF, JPG or PNG
+Converts your web pages to PDF, JPG or PNG

 WebPageSnapshot is a PhantomJS script for converting web pages to PDF, JPG or PNG.